Absolute magnitude: Bolometric magnitude

 The new IAU absolute magnitude scale permanently disconnects the scale from the variable Sun.
 However, on this SI power scale, the nominal solar luminosity corresponds closely to M_{bol} = 4.74, a value that was commonly adopted by astronomers before the 2015 IAU resolution.

 The luminosity of the star in watts can be calculated as a function of its absolute bolometric magnitude M_{bol} as:

 using the variables as defined previously.

 Solar System bodies ()

 For planets and asteroids, a definition of absolute magnitude that is more meaningful for non-stellar objects is used.
 The absolute magnitude, commonly called $H$, is defined as the apparent magnitude that the object would have if it were one astronomical unit (AU) from both the Sun and the observer, and in conditions of ideal solar opposition (an arrangement that is impossible in practice).
 Because Solar System bodies are illuminated by the Sun, their brightness varies as a function of illumination conditions, described by the phase angle.
 This relationship is referred to as the phase curve.
 The absolute magnitude is the brightness at phase angle zero, an arrangement known as opposition, from a distance of one AU.
+Newly discovered comets with a weakly active coma can masquerade as an asteroid resulting in unrealistic size estimates as a comet's absolute magnitude (M1) can not be directly compared to an asteroid's absolute magnitude (H).